 9. Take care of the underside and wheel wells.

 If you’re frequently driving on dirt roads, you should watch out for the wheel wells and underside.
 Dirt and mud can easily accumulate on those parts, letting the rust-causing minerals to collect as well.
 As a result, be thorough when cleaning those parts when you’re washing your truck.
+If you really want to remove dirt in hard-to-reach places, use a good power washer like WestForce.

 10. Buy rust converters.

 If you see small spots of corrosion already forming on your truck, you can prevent them from spreading with rust converters.
 These primers will penetrate the rust and convert the iron oxide to iron tannate, which is harmless.
 The rust converter will also eliminate the rust and prevent future rust from forming.
+For the best results, we highly suggest you get this rust converter by Star brite.

 Other related questions